Kerzzq/prueba-python/descargas_md/72429f7f/ircraft-engines-canadian-aviation-regulations-cars.md

 | --- | --- |
 | Notice of Proposed Amendment | Amended Section(s) |
 | 2003-257 | 533.7 |
 This amendment entitled “Engine Ratings &Operating Limitations” corrects the English version of Section 533.7 of Chapter 533 of the Airworthiness Manual (AWM), which is currently missing subparagraph (c)(5)(v) as compared to the French version of the same section.
-There was no intention to create a Canadian variation as compared to the equivalent
-Federal Aviation Regulations
-Part 33, section 33.7 by omitting the missing subparagraph.
+There was no intention to create a Canadian variation as compared to the equivalent Federal Aviation Regulations Part 33, section 33.7 by omitting the missing subparagraph.
 Hence, the missing subparagraph is added to Chapter 533 of the AWM in order to remain harmonized with the subject section of FAR Part 33.
-This change also incorporates the following amendment to the United States Code of Federal Regulations
-, Title 14, Chapter I, Part 33:
+This change also incorporates the following amendment to the United States Code of Federal Regulations, Title 14, Chapter I, Part 33:
 **Correction to FAR Amendment 33-20**
 **Effective: June 8, 2004**
 | Table of Change Information | |